cassiozen/React-autobind/README.md

 Autobind is smart enough to avoid binding React related methods (such as render and lifecycle hooks).

-You can also explicitly exclude certain methods to exclude from binding:
+You can also explicitly specify certain methods to exclude from binding:

 ```javascript
 constructor(props) {